 Behaviour for Learning, including Anti-bullying Policy

-The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The Pupil Premium Grant is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

 Pupil premium funding is available to both mainstream and non-mainstream schools, like special schools and pupil referral units.

-Funding for 2016 to 2017
+Funding for financial year 2021 to 2022

-In the 2016 to 2017 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2021 to 2022 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 - £1,345 for primary-aged pupils